Sandrine Thiébaud-Kangni: Athletic career

 3 all Africans Games and 9 world championships (TOGO Team), including the Olympic games.
 She first competed at the 2002 African Athletics Championships in Radès, Tunisia, where she attained a semi-final finish in the women's 400 metres.
 The following year, Kangni reached her breakthrough season by breaking both a national record and a personal best of 52.50 seconds at the 2003 IAAF World Championships in Saint-Denis, France.

 Kangni followed her father's footsteps by competing for the women's 400 metres at the 2004 Summer Olympics in Athens.
 She finished sixth in the fifth heat of the event by two hundredths of a second (0.02) behind Jamaica's Allison Beckford, with a time of 52.85 seconds.

 At the 2008 Summer Olympics in Beijing, Kangni competed again for the second time in the 400 metres.
 She ran in the seventh and final heat against six other athletes, including Jamaica's Shericka Williams, who eventually won the silver medal in the final.
 She finished the race in seventh place by five seconds ahead of Swaziland's Temalangeni Dlamini, outside her personal best of 54.16.
 Kangni, however, failed to advance into the semi-finals, as she placed forty-fifth overall, and was ranked farther below three mandatory slots for the next round.
 Following her elimination from the heats, Kangni announced that the Olympic games in Beijing was a "great feast for the sport", and also, represented the culmination of her career.

-Despite of her sudden retirement from the Olympics, Kangni continued to build her success in the track and field by participating in numerous sporting events.
+Despite her sudden retirement from the Olympics, Kangni continued to build her success in the track and field by participating in numerous sporting events.
 In 2010, she opted to focus on and compete for the heptathlon at the Meeting International de Maurice in Réduit, Mauritius, where she set a personal best and a national record-breaking score of 5,079 points.

 At the 2011 IAAF World Championships in Daegu, South Korea, Kangni made her comeback into the international scene as a sprinter for the 400 metres.
 She finished last in the first heat and thirty-fifth overall, with her slowest time of 59.68 seconds.